-About This Journal
+About this Journal and Policies

 The Journal of Religious Competition explores interactions between diverse social groups of the Mediterranean basin in antiquity through the development of broadly comparative methodologies that delineate the ways in which this competitive interaction reshaped religious phenomena.
 The overall goal is to analyze dialogues between individuals or groups that illuminate the mutual competition and influence that was extant among them.
 In doing so, one can trace the development and influence of new religious perspectives and cultural identities in a crowded and contested socio-political landscape.
 The exploration of diverse themes, including physical matter and the body, education, rank and status, mythology, and iconography, through the lens of competition reveals enlightening dialogues and mutual influ¬ence among these groups that had a lasting impact well beyond antiquity.
 These religious and philosophical dialogues are not only of great interest and import in their own right, but they also can help us to understand how later cultural and religious developments unfolded.